mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

               | Add Expr Expr
               | Mul Expr Expr

-It's a common way of writing a syntax tree, but it's not without downsides.
+This is a common way of writing a syntax tree, but it is not without downsides.
 Consider the following function that pretty-prints a tree made from this datatype.